jendave/fifth-edition-srd/docs/player/Classes/Fighter.md

 At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
 Choose Champion, Battle Master, or Eldritch Knight, all detailed at the end of the class description.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 ### Ability Score Improvement
 When you reach 4th level, and again at 6th, 8th, 12th, 14th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 ### Extra Attack
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.